FirstClassTree/TimeL-E/data/README_TEST_DATA.md

-## Explanation for Demo Data Selection
+## Demo Data Selection Considerations

-In the Instacart dataset (and similar e-commerce ML datasets), Every user is either a train or test user.
+In the Instacart dataset (and similar e-commerce ML datasets),
+every user is either a train or test user.
 Their order history is labeled as follows:

 *    train users: Their last order is a train order (used for model validation).
 *    test users: Their last order is a test order (used for model evaluation).